Monaco Princess stable after collapsing in S.Africa: foundation - RFI

 In recent weeks, lifestyle magazines across Europe have speculated feverishly that the royal couple could be headed for divorce.

-Charlene has been in South Africa for months, with media reports suggesting she is looking for a house there.
+Princess Charlene has been in South Africa for most of this year, saying she was forced to stay for medical reasons, although media reports suggests she is looking for a house there.

+Her last public appearance with Albert in Monaco was in January.
+On August 25, she posted on Instagram, pictures with her husband and children.

+After they were married, there were rumours, denied by the royal palace, that Charlene had even tried to escape on the eve of her marriage to Albert as well as claims she only agreed to go ahead with the wedding once he agreed to an exorbitant divorce settlement if she still wanted to leave.

 Albert is the son of Prince Rainier III and Grace Kelly, an American film star who died in a car accident in 1982.